SpongePowered/SpongeDocs/source/plugin/text/representations/formatting-code-legacy.rst

 .. warning::
     Text serialization using any kind of formatting code is limited to representing only some of the capabilities of a :javadoc:`Text`, namely formatting.
 It cannot represent any kind of click or hover actions.
-If brevity is not an issue (as it is in Minecraft chat), it is recommended to use either the :doc:`./xml` or the :doc:`./json`.
+If brevity is not an issue (as it is in Minecraft chat), it is recommended to use the :doc:`./json`.

 Ampersand Formatting
 ====================